evanlong-me/sidepanel-extension-template/README.md

 ## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-MIT License - feel free to use this template for your projects!
+Apache-2.0 License - feel free to use this template for your projects!

 ## Contributing